Mendez-Laing, Windass, Luongo and ‘player before panic’ - Darren Moore proven right on patience policy

-Nathaniel Mendez-Laing, Josh Windass, Massimo Luongo and 'player before panic' - Darren Moore proven right on patient philosophy
+Sheffield Wednesday: Nathaniel Mendez-Laing, Josh Windass, Massimo Luongo and 'player before panic'

 Some would have drafted them in a long, long time ago.